Navigate the world of ISBNs, barcodes, and metadata to ensure your book is properly cataloged worldwide.

 What is an ISBN?

 An ISBN (International Standard Book Number) is the identity card for your book.
 It is a unique 13-digit number assigned to every published book and book-like product.
 It allows libraries, bookstores, online retailers, and distributors to track, order, and manage your title across the globe.
 Without an ISBN, your book essentially does not exist in the traditional publishing supply chain.
+Think of it as your book's fingerprint — unique, permanent, and essential for professional commerce.
+The ISBN system is managed by the International ISBN Agency, and each country has its own national ISBN agency responsible for assigning blocks of numbers to publishers.

 Do You Really Need One?